Last updated 12 July 2022

-An existing family law order does not affect the ability of the Childrens Court to make a child protection order or stop the Department of Communities, Child Safety and Disability Services (Child Safety) from intervening with a family and dealing with the child protection issues, including taking the child into care.
+An existing family law order does not affect the ability of the Childrens Court to make a child protection order or stop the Department of Children, Youth Justice and Multicultural Affairs (Child Safety) from intervening with a family and dealing with the child protection issues, including taking the child into care.

 Once a child protection order is made, it will override a current family law order.
 For example, if a child protection order is made that says a parent can only have contact with the child if it is supervised by Child Safety, then that child protection order will override any earlier family law order giving the parent unsupervised time with the child.